Dhruv-Varshney-developer/Docusign-storacha/documentsigner/docs/UCANGeneration.md

-# UCAN Delegation Creation Flow — Doc-Sign Role-Based Access
+# UCAN Delegation Creation Flow — DocumentSigner Role-Based Access

-This guide walks you through the UCAN (User Controlled Authorization Networks) delegation creation flow in the **Doc-Sign** project.
+This guide walks you through the UCAN (User Controlled Authorization Networks) delegation creation flow in the **DocumentSigner** project.
 It shows how we create role-based access controls for document signing using decentralized authorization and IPNS publishing.

 ## What are we building?